In this post, we’ll review strategies for treating stuttering in the adult population. We refer to a person who stutters as PWS.

 Respiration (Breathing for Speech)

-- When you breathe in, your vocal folds open, and your lungs expand and fill with air.
+- When you breathe in, your vocal cords open, and your lungs expand and fill with air.

-- When you breathe out, air rushes out from your lung and between your vocal folds.
+- When you breathe out, air rushes out from your lungs and between your vocal folds.

 Phonation (Creating Sounds)

-- Just before you speak, you exhale and your vocal folds close.
+- Just before you speak, you exhale and your vocal cords close.

 - Sound is created when air rushes through your closed vocal folds.